Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Further discussions

-This setup is feasible for experimental realizations~\cite{McArdle2019,motta2020determining}.
-When we consider the real-time evolution (i.e., $\beta=it$), the SIE theorem~\cite{PhysRevLett.111.170501} gives the upper bound of $\orderof{t}$.
+This setup is feasible in experimental settings~\cite{McArdle2019,motta2020determining}.
+When we consider the real-time evolution (i.e., $\beta=it$), the SIE theorem~\cite{PhysRevLett.111.170501} gives the upper bound for the entanglement rate as $\orderof{t}$.
 In contrast, no theoretical studies have given an upper bound of the entanglement generation by the imaginary time evolution.
 It is an intriguing open problem whether or not the entanglement rate is finitely bounded for large $\beta$.

 Using our current analyses, we can partially answer this question.
 To approximate $\ket{{\rm P}_{L, R}(\beta)}$, we use an operator $O_D$ that satisfies ${\rm SR}(O_D) =D$ for the cut of $\Lambda=L\sqcup R$ and approximates $\ket{{\rm P}_{L, R}(\beta)}$ as $\ket{{\rm P}_{L, R}(\beta)} \approx O_D \ket{{\rm P}_{L, R}}$.
 We aim to estimate the approximation error of $\ket{{\rm P}_{L, R}(\beta)}$ depending on the Schmidt rank $D$.
 Let us set the ground-state energy of $H$ equal to zero.
 Then, from the inequality~\eqref{ineq_hat_rho_p} in Proposition~\ref{main_thm_area_law} with $p=\infty$, there exists $O_D$ such that